-A polypectomy is a procedure used to remove polyps from the inside of the colon, also called the large intestine.
-A polyp is an abnormal collection of tissue.
+A polypectomy is a procedure to remove polyps from the inside of the colon.
 The procedure is relatively noninvasive and is usually carried out at the same time as a colonoscopy.

 Many tumors of the colon develop as a benign (noncancerous) growth before becoming malignant (cancerous).